Medications and Drugs

-Methadone is a narcotic pain reliever, similar to morphine.
+Methadone is an opioid pain medication.
+An opioid is sometimes called a narcotic.
 Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.

 Methadone is used as a pain reliever and as part of drug addiction detoxification and maintenance programs.

 Methadone may also be used for purposes not listed in this medication guide.

 Methadose 5 mg

 round, white, imprinted with METHADOSE 5

 What are the possible side effects of methadone (Diskets, Dolophine, Methadose)?